NCAR/python-tutorial/source/tutorials/beginner.rst

 1. Okay, now that you've read the data in a way that is easy to modify later, it is time to actually do something with the data.

-   Compute the wind chill factor, which is the cooleing effect of the wind.
+   Compute the wind chill factor, which is the cooling effect of the wind.
 As wind speed increases the rate at which a body loses heat increases.
 The formula for this is:

    .. math::